The-Politico/template_lambda-bakery/docs/deploying-infrastructure.md

 ### Building your pipeline

-Once you're ready to build your pipeline, use the make command to trigger Terraform's build step.
+Once you're ready to build your pipeline, use the make commands to initialize and trigger Terraform's build step.

 ```
+$ make init
 $ make build
 ```